 Drinking less can improve your mood and energy levels.

-Alcohol has a negative effect on our physical and mental health.
+Alcohol is a depressant and can have a negative effect on your mental health.

 This is because: